Magic Elixirs for Roses

 It wasn't long after I started using alfalfa that I heard about the benefits of using Epsom salts on the roses.
 Now, this sounded really silly, and I felt even sillier going to the drug store to buy several boxes of Epsom salts for my roses.
 Epsom salts is used not only for soaking the feet, but also medicinally as a purgative, or laxative.
 To save myself embarrassment, I told the clerk it was to soak my sore body after digging holes for all my new roses.

 Epsom salts was originally named for the mineral springs of Epsom, England, although now Epsom salts are commercially produced.
 Epsom salts is not a "salt," it is magnesium sulfate.
 There is a trace amount found in our local water supply, but because of our alkaline soil in Southern California, an extra dose of Epsom salts helps to neutralize it, which makes the roses grow more lush.
 I apply one tablespoon of Epsom Salts around each rose bush once a month.
 You can sprinkle it dry around each rose bush and then water it in, or you can mix it with other soluble fertilizers, dissolved in water, and feed it to your roses all at one time.
-I now buy it in 50# bags from Orange County Farm Supply, for about $21.
-You can also get it from Crop Production Service in Oxnard for about $17.50, but they are only open on weekdays.
-I've seen Epsom salts on the Internet being sold for as much as $60 for 50 lbs., and at the drugstore it is priced at $3 for a four lb. box.
+I currently buy epsom salts from Crop Production Service in Oxnard for about $22, but they are only open on weekdays and they do not ship.
+I've seen Epsom salts on the Internet being sold for as much as $60 for 50 lbs., and at the drugstore it is priced at $3 for a four lb box.

 Seaweed (or kelp) is available in many forms.
-I buy a 50# bag from Fox Feed for about $29.
+I buy a 50# bag from Fox Feed for about $29 (sometimes needs to be special ordered).
 I apply about 1/4 cup of kelp meal around each large rose bush several times a year.
 I also use two forms of liquid kelp.
 One is a clarified version under the brand name of Response.
 This product can only be obtained via mail order, but as of 2011 it might not be available anymore.
 Response is added to my pesticide spray solution on a weekly basis.
 I use half as much as recommended as I feel that it has a tendency to make the foliage too large if using the higher dosage.
 It does make very lush, green foliage.
 I have never noticed any spray burn from using Response.
-The other liquid version of kelp I use is a seaweed extract made by Grow More, which I buy from Orange Country Farm Supply.
-A one-gallon bottle is $17, and 2.5 gallons is $28.
-Because the Grow More product is brown and not clarified, you should apply it to the rose roots and not as a foliar feed, because it will discolor the blooms.
+The other liquid version of kelp I use is a seaweed extract made by Grow More, which I buy from local nurseries.
+A 1-quart bottle ranges about $18, and 1 gallon is $32.
+Because the Grow More product is brown and not clarified, you should apply it to the rose roots and not as a foliar feed, because it can discolor the blooms.

 If you've ever seen the label on this weird product, you'll think it was made by a witch doctor, or a medicine doctor during the wild west days.
 There are so many claims on the label that you can't even figure out what is in it.
 I've been using SuperThrive on my roses for about 15 years, and even though I can't tell you what's in it, I swear it makes my roses grow big and strong.
 Some say that the product may contain seaweed extract, vitamin B1, and other mysterious hormones.
-It's extremely expensive at $128 per gallon.
+It's extremely expensive at $112 per gallon.
+(Amazon).
+Small 4 oz bottles sell for $11 at Lowe's.
 But a little goes a long, long way.
-I only use about two tablespoons in a 50-gallon barrel of water (one drop per gallon), and I add it to the liquid fertilizer about twice a month when I feed my roses, so a one-gallon bottle lasts me about four years.
+I only use about two tablespoons in a 50-gallon barrel of water (one drop per gallon), and I add it to the liquid fertilizer about twice a month when I feed my roses, so a one-gallon bottle lasts me several years.

 © Copyright Kitty Belendez.
 All rights reserved.